robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

 Tests
 ---

+#### Access Time
-- Do all the disciplines integrated on the team have instant access to each other?
+Do all the disciplines integrated on the team have instant access to each other?

+#### Regular Interdisciplinary Contact
-- Do individuals working within a discipline have meaningful (project-related) encounters with individuals working in other disciplines at least once throughout the day?
+Do individuals working within a discipline have meaningful (project-related) encounters with individuals working in other disciplines at least once throughout the day?

+#### Shared Conceptual Model
-- Do all the disciplines share the business object model and use it to communicate concepts?
+Do all the disciplines share the business object model and use it to communicate concepts?
 When the model needs to be updated, do they solicit feedback from the perspective of the other disciplines?

+#### Common Project Story
-- Can every member of the team tell the story of what the project is, and why we're doing it?
+Can every member of the team tell the story of what the project is, and why we're doing it?

+#### Implementation Autonomy
-- Does the team have sufficient authority to make core implementation decisions?
+Does the team have sufficient authority to make core implementation decisions?
 Is there a discipline or responsibility that's been outsourced that regularly causes work to be stopped?

+#### Line of Sight
-- Do all team members have clear visibility as to what the rest of the team is currently working on, including in other disciplines?
+Do all team members have clear visibility as to what the rest of the team is currently working on, including in other disciplines?

+#### Discipline Antifragility
-- Can every individual member of the team leave for weeks without causing a hard block?
+Can every individual member of the team leave for weeks without causing a hard block?

+#### Personal Collaboration Discretion
-- Are team members ever penalized for stopping their own story in order to help other team members (regardless of core discipline)?
+Are team members ever penalized for stopping their own story in order to help other team members (regardless of core discipline)?

+#### Comprehensible Work Plan
-- Do the stories on the project deliver strategic, experimental, or tangible value?
+Do the stories on the project deliver strategic, experimental, or tangible value?
 Do they communicate to stakeholders what they're intended to achieve?

+#### Discipline Depth
-- Are all of the disciplines needed for the project represented with enough depth for the project to be successful?
+Are all of the disciplines needed for the project represented with enough depth for the project to be successful?